 Note: Students may apply only once to an LEP.
 Therefore, please be sure that you meet the admissions requirements prior to applying.

 To apply to the communication major, please complete the online application found here.
-The application deadline for fall admission is the 5th business day in June (June 7, 2021); the application deadline for spring admission is the 5th business day in January.
+The application deadline for fall admission is the 5th business day in January (January 7, 2022); the application deadline for fall admission is the 5th business day in June.
 Notification of admission status will be sent out in mid-January for spring applicants and in mid-June for fall applicants.
 Students who are concerned about meeting the C- requirement in gateway courses or the 2.7 GPA minimum requirement are advised to wait to submit the application until after their final grades are posted for the current semester.
 Students may only apply to an LEP major once.

 After submitting the application, a student’s major will be officially changed to communication (or added if a double major) only after all of the following steps have been completed: